-The SpotMe - Veeva native integration module provides all that is required to connect Veeva with the SpotMe platform.
+The SpotMe - Veeva native integration module (and the optional Veeva walk-ins add-on module) provide all that is required to connect Veeva with the SpotMe platform.

-Once in place, all the event’s organizational aspects are performed in Veeva, such as adding attendees, speakers and sessions to the event, and all of this entered data is then automatically pulled into the SpotMe platform.
+Once the integration is in place, all the event’s organizational aspects can be performed in Veeva, such as adding attendees, speakers and sessions to the event, and all of this entered data is then automatically pulled into the SpotMe platform.

 Finally, once the event is over, the SpotMe Veeva native integration sends back each attendee’s engagement analytics data types, from SpotMe into Veeva, in order to consolidate the attendees’ profiles within Veeva.

 Note: The Attendance tracking and Stats data is only collected for attendees who attend a live session remotely (based on the live stream watch time).

 The basic flow of how the status of attendees can be updated and synced between the platforms is as follows: